 Among the Mende and neighboring groups, the Sande society is responsible for educating girls as they become women.
-During coming-of-age ceremonies, masqueraders appear in wooden helmet masks and raffia costumes.
-Though carved by men, the masks are worn and danced by female Sande society members, a rarity in Africa, where masqueraders are customarily male.
+During coming-of-age ceremonies, masqueraders wear wooden helmet masks and raffia costumes.
+Though carved by men, the masks are worn and danced by female Sande society members.
+This is rare in Africa, where masqueraders are mostly male.
 The mask’s form highlights Mende ideals of feminine beauty.

 tags: fashion, ceremony, movement, function, identity, interdependence, ritual, pattern, community